The West Midlands region covers West Midlands, Staffordshire, part of Shropshire, part of Worcestershire.

 About our Group

 A new regional committee was formed in 2014 bringing together a wide range of different member skill sets with representation from national law firms, the bar, environmental consultancies and academia.The group is chaired by Jill Crawford from BLM with Chris Hopkins barrister at No.5 Chambers as secretary.
 Other members of the committee include Kevin Hegarty Q.C.
 (St Philips Chambers), Cairo Nickolls (Irwin Mitchell), Richard Mitchener (Atkins Global) and Steven Vaughan (University of Birmingham).
-This broad range of different experiences and expertise is reflective of its members and has helped contribute to the diverse mix of local events that have been put on in the region during the last 18 months.
+This broad range of different experiences and expertise is reflective of its members and has helped contribute to the diverse mix of local events that have been put on in the region.
 The group always tries to strike a balance at events between the legal and more practical aspects.

 Contact the convenor if you would like to join the group.